ignaciocasal/MiAgenda/readme.md

 - Run __php artisan migrate --seed__ (it has some seeded data for your testing)
 - That's it: launch the main URL and login with default credentials __admin@admin.com__ - __password__

-## License

-Basically, feel free to use and re-use any way you want.